kaascevich/kaascevich.github.io/src/content/blog/axvisualsupportagent-woes.md

 Checking in Activity Monitor, this app is located at `/System/Library/PrivateFrameworks/UniversalAccess.framework/Versions/A/Resources/AXVisualSupportAgent.app`.[^1] It seems to be responsible for handling the screen zoom feature of macOS.
 As far as I'm aware, this thing should have _no reason_ to be using the mic.

-Yet, checking the `entitlements.plist` embedded within the executable shows that AXVisualSupportAgnet does indeed have permission to use the mic without user authorization:
+Yet, checking the `entitlements.plist` embedded within the executable shows that AXVisualSupportAgent does indeed have permission to use the mic without user authorization:

 ```plist
 <?xml version="1.0" encoding="UTF-8"?>